yugabyte/yugabyte-db/README.md

-The easiest way to create an hypothetical index is to use the **hypopg_create_index** functions with a regular CREATE INDEX statement as arg.
+The easiest way to create an hypothetical index is to use the `hypopg_create_index` functions with a regular `CREATE INDEX` statement as arg.

 For instance:

     rjuju=# SELECT * FROM hypopg_create_index('CREATE INDEX ON hypo (id)');

-NOTE: Some information of the CREATE INDEX statement will be ignored, such as the index name if provided.
-Some of ignored informations will be handled in future release.
+NOTE: Some information from the `CREATE INDEX` statement will be ignored, such as the index name if provided.
+Some of the ignored information will be handled in a future release.

 You can check the available hypothetical indexes in your own backend: